 Other Organisers

-Some people’s purse is a ginormous brick, bursting with loyalty and payment cards, photos, cash, etc. Since my wallet was stolen shortly after moving to London in 2001, I only carry in my wallet what I absolutely need.
-And thus, my wallet is the smallest I can get away with.
+Some people’s purses are ginormous bricks, bursting with loyalty and payment cards, photos, cash, etc. Since my wallet was stolen shortly after moving to London in 2001, I only carry what I absolutely need.
+Thus, my wallet is the smallest I can get away with.

-I use a stuff sack/compression sack for a number of reasons:
+I use a stuff sack/compression sack for several reasons:

 - to keep my smelly and dirty clothes separate from my clean clothes;

 - to protect valuables in our daypack when out and about on the water or in pouring rain.
-A waterproof bag inside a waterproof bag – just to be on the safe side.
+To be on the safe side, a waterproof bag inside a waterproof bag.

-Having dual citizenship means we travel with three passports – two for me, one for Paul.
-I like to keep them together in one place and therefore travel with a super-lightweight passport pouch.
+Having dual citizenship means we travel with three passportsโtwo for me and one for Paul.
+I like to keep them together in one place and, therefore, travel with a super-lightweight passport pouch.

 Your Essential Travel Safety Tips